Pranavsharma13/Trial/README.md

 ## 🏆 Project Overview
 **RoadSense** is a machine learning-driven initiative designed to predict and analyze traffic accident severity using the **US-Accidents dataset**, which contains **over 2.25 million records** spanning **2016 to 2023**.
 The dataset includes **weather conditions, road characteristics, time of day, and accident specifics**, collected from law enforcement reports, traffic cameras, and weather stations.

-The project employs **Random Forest, Gradient Boosting Machines (GBM), Deep Neural Networks (DNNs), Convolutional Neural Networks (CNNs), and Long Short-Term Memory Networks (LSTM)** to analyze accident trends, severity, and their correlation with environmental and traffic factors.
+The project employs **Random Forest, K-Means, DBSCAN, Prophet, and Long Short-Term Memory Networks (LSTM)** to analyze accident trends, severity, and their correlation with environmental and traffic factors.
 It aims to provide **real-time accident prediction models** for policymakers, urban planners, and traffic safety authorities.

 ---